-\end{defn} In the definition, the two seminorms depend on $a,b, \kappa$ and $\vartheta$.
+{where $\fint$ denotes the average integral.} \end{defn} In the definition, the two seminorms depend on $a,b, \kappa$ and $\vartheta$.
 To eliminate the proliferation of messy notation, we suppress the dependence on the these constants.
-We now have the control on these semi norms.
+We now have the control on these seminorms.

 \begin{lem} Let $\vartheta, s \in (0, 1]$, $p\geq 1$, such that $sp > 1$.
 Then there exist constants $C$, $a, b, $ and $\kappa$ with the property that $0\leq a<b\leq 1$, $0 < \kappa<1$ and $(a-1)^{2} + \kappa^{2} \leq \vartheta^{2}$ such that